arvidsson-kaller/parallel-programming-tdde65/project/readme.md

 ## 1&emsp;Introduction

-We made a particule simulator with MPI (Message Passing Interface) <a style="color:inherit;" href="#reference1">[1]</a>, to verify the gas law $pV = nRT$.
+We made a particle simulator with MPI (Message Passing Interface) <a style="color:inherit;" href="#reference1">[1]</a>, to verify the gas law $pV = nRT$.
 All particles had a radius of 1 and all collisions were perfectly elastic.
 No friction or other physical forces acted upon the particles.
-The particles moved around inside a rectangular space for simpler calcualtions, see <a style="color:inherit;" href="#figure1">figure 1</a>.
+The particles moved around inside a rectangular space for simpler calculations, see <a style="color:inherit;" href="#figure1">figure 1</a>.
 MPI was used to speed up the calculations via parallelization.

-#### 1.1&emsp;Limitations
-- A particle can only collide with exactly one other particle.
-- A particle can not both collide and bounce on the wall
-    - Can causes a particle to be outside of box wall for one timestamp

 ## 2&emsp;Method
 We divided the box into a grid, where each process gets one cell.
 We use a 2 dimensional MPI layout for assigning the cell.
 <div style="display: flex; justify-content: center; align-items:center; flex-direction: column;">
 <img id="figure2" src="./mpi.png"></img>
 Figure 2: MPI processes in a 2D grid, with particles in each process cell.
-Communications of particles leaving cell visualised.
+Communications of particles leaving cell visualized.
 </div>
 <br>